elouangrimm/Logiverse/README.md

 - [Loggo](https://svenlaa-com.pages.dev/playground/loggo/)
 - [Login Redux](https://login.rossilaz.xyz/)

 Join us!
-We're experimenting and exploring how far we can push this thing :)
+We're exploring and experimenting with how far we can push this thing :)